Mystik738/frostract/README.md

 # frostract

 frostract is a utility for extracting files from Frostpunk idx and dat archives.
+Just put the built executable in the same directory as your .dat and .idx files that you want to extract, and it'll do the rest.

 Usage: frostract [flags]